Skip to content

 November 7, 2017 by Hilary

 Eleventh in the HTTP Status Coop series is 408 Request Timed Out!
 The server timed out waiting for the request.
-According to HTTP specifications: “The client did not produce a request within the time that the server was prepared to wait.
-The client MAY repeat the request without modifications at any later time.” via Wikipedia For …
+According to HTTP specifications: “The client did not produce a …

 Continue Reading